benzino77/tasmocompiler/ADVANCED.md

 8. exit docker container shell by pressing `ctrl+d`
 9. point the browser to the address and port of your docker host

-Note: for the commands at points 3-7 you can use && to concatenate the commands.
-Ex.
-type: `cd /tmp && rm -rf Tasmota && git clone https://github.com/stefanbode/Sonoff-Tasmota.git Tasmota && cd Tasmota && git checkout -b development`
+_You can also copy and paste this oneliner:_ `cd /tmp && rm -rf Tasmota && git clone https://github.com/stefanbode/Sonoff-Tasmota.git Tasmota && cd Tasmota && git checkout -b development`

 ##### Notes
 At the _Select version and compile_ step, you will be able to choose only `development` version of Tasmota.
 If you want to see other versions, you have to create git tags (with names compatibile with original Tasmota tags) from commits in [Stefan Bode](https://github.com/stefanbode/) git repo.
 TasmoCompiler will only look at tags which names starts with `v6*, v7*` or `v8*`.